Go to Next Chapter -- Return to Contents/Index

 her effort to stop the evil filling her brain, she lifted the revolver to her

-when a sudden dizziness overtook her mind.
+side when a sudden dizziness overtook her mind.
 Sheldon attempted to wriggle free but found her arm clamped

 tightly around his feline body.